How We Use Your Personal Information

 How the Law Protects You

-We are allowed to use personal information so long as there is a proper reason to do so.
+We can use personal information if there is a proper reason to do so.
 This includes sharing it with others.
-Valid reasons include:
+Valid reasons include;

 If you Choose not to Give Us Personal Information